Josh-Clemons/GridIron-Pickem/tasklist.md

 Misc items:
-end of wednesday: need to fix sql query for available leagues
+end of wednesday: need to fix sql query for available league